Skip to content

 • Optimised mobile images and fonts

-Test your mobile performance regularly using Google's Mobile-Friendly Test tool and PageSpeed Insights mobile scores.
+Test your mobile performance regularly.
+Use Google's Mobile-Friendly Test tool and PageSpeed Insights mobile scores.

 Conclusion

 Website speed optimisation is an ongoing investment in your business's digital success.
-By implementing these practical tips—from image compression and caching to hosting upgrades and mobile optimisation—you'll create a faster, more engaging experience for your customers.
+These practical tips run from image compression and caching to hosting upgrades and mobile optimisation.
+Together, they create a faster, more engaging experience for your customers.

-Remember, even small improvements can yield significant results.
-A gym that reduces its booking page load time from 5 seconds to 2 seconds could see substantial increases in membership sign-ups.
-Start with the quick wins like image optimisation and caching, then gradually tackle more complex optimisations.
+Remember, even small improvements can deliver big results.
+A gym that cuts its booking page load time from 5 seconds to 2 seconds could see far more membership sign-ups.
+Start with the quick wins like image optimisation and caching.
+Then gradually tackle the more complex optimisations.

-At Byter Digital, we understand that every second counts in converting visitors into customers.
+At Byter Digital, we know every second counts when converting visitors into customers.
 These website speed optimisation strategies will help your London business stay competitive in an increasingly speed-conscious digital landscape.

 L